mozilla/airmozilla/README.md

 has the bug number in the branch name.

 Also, your git commit message should contain the bug number.
-If you think by merging this patch it should resolve the bug you can add the prefix "Fixes" before the bug number.
+If you think by merging this patch it should resolve the bug you can add the prefix "fixes" before the bug number.
 Like this for example:

     git pull origin master
     git checkout -b bug123456789-fixing-that-thing
     ...work work work...
-    git commit -a -m "Fixes 123456789 - Fixing that thing" git push myforkremote bug123456789-fixing-that-thing
+    git commit -a -m "fixes bug 123456789 - Fixing that thing" git push myforkremote bug123456789-fixing-that-thing

 When you have created a pull request on GitHub, take the URL to the pull